Smart Fiberglass Solutions Contact Us Now

 Performance Improvements After Silane Treatment

-When fiberglass fabrics are treated with silane coupling agents, several performance properties improve significantly.
+When fiberglass fabrics are treated with suitable silane coupling agents, several key performance properties can improve significantly.

 Applications of Silane-Treated Fiberglass Fabrics